deptofdefense/move.mil/CONTRIBUTING.md

 ### Sending and Receiving Email

 Certain features in the application take advantage of [Action Mailer](http://guides.rubyonrails.org/action_mailer_basics.html).
-To work with these features, we recommend using [MailHog](https://github.com/mailhog/MailHog).
+To use these features, we recommend using [MailHog](https://github.com/mailhog/MailHog).
 Install and run MailHog using Homebrew:

 ```sh
 brew install mailhog